 There are three debt related treasury activity limits.
 The purpose of these are to restrain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
 However, if these are set to be too restrictive they will impair the opportunities to reduce costs / improve performance.

 The indicators are:

-- Upper limits on variable interest rate exposure.
-This identifies a maximum limit for variable interest rates based upon the debt position net of investments - Upper limits on fixed interest rate exposure.
-This is similar to the previous indicator and covers a maximum limit on fixed interest rates; - Maturity structure of borrowing.
-These gross limits are set to reduce the Commissioner's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits.
+Upper limits on variable interest rate exposure.
+This identifies a maximum limit for variable interest rates based upon the debt position net of investments

+Upper limits on fixed interest rate exposure.
+This gives a maximum limit on fixed interest rates;

+Maturity structure of borrowing.
+These gross limits are sets a limit to reduce the exposure to large fixed rate sums falling due for refinancing, for both upper and lower limits.